Home

 FOR IMMEDIATE RELEASE:

-DALLAS, TX – In her show, "My Ship Has Sailed" and her blog at www.lauraainsworth.com, singer/comic Laura Ainsworth preaches that "life doesn't happen on a timetable" and people should pursue their dreams at any age.
-But she admits that achieving her own dream of creating, producing and starring in a satirical musical show about her favorite subject wasn't a fast and easy process.
+DALLAS, TX – In her show, "Keep Young & Beautiful" (aka “My Ship Has Sailed”), singer/comic Laura Ainsworth preaches that "life doesn't happen on a timetable" and people should pursue their dreams at any age and ignore the naysayers.
+She considers herself to be the perfect example of that philosophy.

-The message that "age is the last big, culturally-acceptable bias" is conveyed through wickedly funny monologues and parodies of songs ranging from Jerome Kern to Madonna, whose hit "Frozen" is warped into a deadpan hymn to the unintended effects of too much Botox.
+Her message that "age is the last culturally-acceptable bias" is conveyed through monologues and wickedly funny parodies of songs ranging from Kern to Madonna, whose hit "Frozen" is warped into a deadpan hymn to the unintended effects of too much Botox.
+Behind her appear video projections that illustrate her points, from photos of herself at various stages of life to astounding cosmetic and weight-loss ads from the early 20th century, proving that making women feel insecure about their appearance has been a lucrative business for a very long time.

-Ms. Ainsworth honed her song parody chops in radio - she is the co-creator of The Comedy Wire, a syndicated humor service used by morning shows worldwide - and her versatile voice can replicate numerous styles, from torch songs to grand opera.
-She tells her audiences, “If Julie Andrews and ‘Weird Al’ Yankovic had a child, it would be me.”
+Ms. Ainsworth is a second-generation musical talent.
+Her late father, Bill Ainsworth, was a prominent big band musician who moved his family to Texas from Los Angeles to work in the commercial jingle business.
+She grew up watching her dad back her idols, such as Ella Fitzgerald and Tony Bennett, at the famous Fairmont Venetian Room.
+But she went in a funnier direction, honing her song parody chops in radio.
+She is the co-creator of The Comedy Wire, a syndicated humor service used by morning shows worldwide, and her versatile voice can replicate styles from torch songs to grand opera.
+She explains, “If Julie Andrews and ‘Weird Al’ Yankovic had a child, it would be me.”

-It's not unusual to see tables of women who have all come together to her show to lift appletinis in appreciation of her tuneful skewering of our society's youth obsession, from jailbait fashion models to plastic surgery as TV entertainment.
+It's not unusual to see tables of up to 20 girlfriends who have all come together to lift appletinis in appreciation of her tuneful skewering of our society's youth obsession, from jailbait fashion models to plastic surgery as TV entertainment.
 But Ms. Ainsworth insists her show is for men, too, with material about the societal changes that are fueling a big rise in the number of men turning to cosmetic surgeons, hair dyes and anti-aging creams.

-Today, she is ageless in more ways than one.
-A slender, vivacious redhead with a youthful complexion she credits to the Perricone Diet (she even sings a mock Puccini aria, "O Worship Dr. Perricone," about the rigors of eating salmon morning and night), Ms. Ainsworth doesn’t tell her age.
-She advises, "If someone asks how old you are, simply reply, 'I forget...How much do you weigh?'"
+Today, she is ageless…literally.
+A slender redhead with a youthful complexion she credits to the Perricone Diet (she even sings a mock Puccini aria about eating salmon twice a day, entitled "O Worship Dr. Perricone"), Ms. Ainsworth refuses to tell her age.
+She advises, "If someone asks how old you are, simply say, 'I forget...How much do you weigh?'"
 While she embraces other anti-ageism crusaders who say people should shout their age to the world, she says that as long as our society is so "pathologically age-obsessed," telling her age makes it easier for people to put her into a box, "and I prefer to do my thinking out-of-the-box."

 Ms. Ainsworth sometimes frustrates critics who want her to make a strident attack on the anti-aging industry.
 But she says attitudes about age are far too complicated to declare a simple, "one-size-fits-all" solution, and that it is up to each individual to decide how much energy to devote to fighting the pressure to look younger and how much to spend accommodating it.
-She prefers using laughter as a way to point out the mixed messages that assault us daily, to make audiences think about the intense demands we put on ourselves to keep young and beautiful at all costs and whether it's all worth it, and to be comfortable with whatever personal choices we make in dealing with it all.
-Or as she says in "My Ship Has Sailed," "Whatever ship you're on now, you're still the one steering it.
-You can always turn the wheel."
+She prefers using laughter as a way to point out the mixed messages that assault us daily, to make audiences think about the intense demands we put on ourselves to keep young and beautiful at all costs, and to be comfortable with whatever personal choices we make in dealing with it all.
+Or as she says in "My Ship Has Sailed," "Whatever ship you're on now, you're still the one steering it."

-"Remember," she adds, "if you open your medicine cabinet and 100 different anti-aging products fall into your sink, your problem isn't wrinkles.
-It's paranoia.
-And, possibly, shelf space."
+"But remember," she adds, "if you open your medicine cabinet and 100 different anti-aging products fall into your sink, your problem isn't wrinkles or even shelf space.
+It's paranoia."

 CONTACT: Pat Reeder